Skip to main content

 National College Credit Recommendation Service

 Coopersmith Career Consulting | Evaluated Learning Experience

 Varies (self-study; self-paced).

 Instructional delivery format:

-This self-study course is designed to introduce students to the discipline of psychology and explores, through a psychological lens, theory and research related to neurological, biological, cognitive, sociological, cultural, and developmental phenomena.
+This self-study course is designed to introduce students to the discipline of psychology.
+Through a psychological lens students explore theory and research related to neurological, biological, cognitive, sociological, cultural, and developmental phenomena.
 Other topics include: theoretical and empirical perspectives on personality and psychological disorders.
-The unit objectives in this course are aligned with the American Psychological Association's Guidelines for the Undergraduate Major (version 2.0, August, 2013).
+The unit objectives are aligned with the American Psychological Association's Guidelines for the Undergraduate Major (version 2.0, August, 2013).

 In the lower division baccalaureate/associate degree category, 3 semester hours in Psychology, Social Science, General Science, or Teacher Education (12/14).